 Arizona will use the same methodology for creating long-term goals and MIPs for both ELA and mathematics.
-Additionally, the methodology is designed to be highly transparent so that schools and communities will be able to clearly understand expectations as they ramp up over the next few years.
+Additionally, the methodology is designed to be highly transparent so that schools and communities will be able to clearly understand expectations.

 Finally, MIPs are set for every three years to allow districts and schools time to implement strategies to support improvement efforts before they are compared against interim measures.
 In future years, when more data is available, the team is highly interested in considering additional growth measures.
 Specifically, the team would like to recognize those students who, although not at full proficiency, are on-track to meet proficiency within a certain period of time.
 In this manner, schools who work with high numbers of underachieving students will be recognized for their work in accelerating achievement.
-Until we have more data, however, developing an "on-track" measure is not possible.